jreades/popchange/CODE.md

 ## Ordnance Survey of Norther Ireland (OSNI)

 For reasons best known to itself, OSNI has made it far more difficult to find and access open data -- I couldn't even locate information about what projection was being used!
-At any rate, the large scale boundary data set _is_ open and can be downloaded for free, so this is what I've used:  http://osni-spatial-ni.opendata.arcgis.com/datasets?q=Boundaries&sort_by=relevance
+At any rate, the large scale boundary data set _is_ open and can be downloaded for free, so this is what I've used:

+* NI boundaries: [OSNI Open Data Largescale Boundaries - NI Outline](http://osni-spatial-ni.opendata.arcgis.com/datasets/d9dfdaf77847401e81efc9471dcd09e1_0) (subject to change, I'd expect)

 The projection is EPSG:29901 (OSNI 1952 / Irish National Grid).